AYPatrL04/MIT-6.824-2021/LabTips/Lab03.md

-# Solution for Lab 03
+# Tips for Lab 03

 The tasks here mainly focus on the interaction between Client and Leader.
 The first thing to do is to understand the whole process of the interaction.